Families: Residential Treatment

 The First Few Days in Treatment

-Oxford Treatment Center provides a 72-hour blackout in communication when patients first enter our facility.
-This gives your loved one a chance to adjust to their treatment environment with support from our experienced medical and clinical staff.
+This restricted period lasts for the duration of detox or for the first 72 hours in inpatient care.
+Our cell phone and electronics policy gives your loved one a chance to adjust to their treatment environment with support from our experienced medical and clinical staff.

 Your loved one’s daily routine will depend heavily on their customized treatment plan.
 However, if the patient consents, our therapists will routinely reach out you and any other family to keep you updated on your loved one’s progress.

 Generally, you can expect your loved one to receive daily group, experiential, and recreational therapies, as well as a minimum of one-hour of individual therapy a week.
 They will also be given any needed medications after every meal and before bed.

 Starting on day one, your loved one will also be working to craft an aftercare plan with their treatment team so that both you and they will be prepared when they come home.

 Calling Your Loved One

 After the restricted period, your loved one will be able to reach out to contact you during their free time, whether this is through facility phones or their own phone.